Pros and Cons of Living in Slovenia

 What do expats in Slovenia appreciate most about the local culture?

 "No crime, great accessibility to other countries via train, good food, good wine.
 No traffic.
 Merchants operate on the honor system.
 Big Bang which is the electronics store, trusts you to walk your new electronic item to the front register on the floor below.
-Did I mention no guns, no crime," said one expat in Bled.
+Did I mention no guns, no crime," replied an expat in Bled.

 "Expats in Slovenia appreciate the country's rich cultural heritage, which includes a variety of traditional festivals, music, and art.
 They also enjoy the friendly and welcoming nature of the locals, who are always willing to help out and share their knowledge.
 Additionally, expats appreciate the stunning natural beauty of Slovenia, with its mountains, lakes, and forests.
-Finally, expats enjoy the country's excellent cuisine, which is a mix of traditional and modern dishes," said a person living in Slovenia.
+Finally, expats enjoy the country's excellent cuisine, which is a mix of traditional and modern dishes," remarked one in Slovenia.

 What do expats find most challenging?

-"There is also a bit of nihilism here on the part of population who longs for the good old days with Tito and who are paid very poorly for the most part, even the professionals," replied an expat in Bled.
+"There is also a bit of nihilism here on the part of population who longs for the good old days with Tito and who are paid very poorly for the most part, even the professionals," said one expat in Bled.

 About the Author